raspberrypilearning/physical-computing-with-python/buzzer.md

     ```

 ## What Next?

-- Have a go at building a [traffic light](trafficlights.md) system using gpiozero.
+- Continue to the next worksheet on building a [traffic lights](trafficlights.md) system using GPIO Zero.